 In the 1920s, Bugatti created the most luxurious car in the world.
-With the Type 41 Royale, in 1926, Bugatti presented the strongest, largest and most luxurious automobile in the world, characterized by unimaginable power and opulent equipment.
-For Ettore Bugatti, the Royale was the culmination of his creation.
+In 1926, the Bugatti Type 41 Royale presented the strongest, largest, and the most extravagant vehicle in the world, delineated by incomprehensible power and opulent equipment.
+For Ettore Bugatti, the Royale was the peak of his creation.
 A vehicle that knew no competitors in terms of performance, quality and image.
 A vehicle for emperors, kings and queens.
 Simply put, “Royale” — the royal.

 Aircraft Engine as a Blueprint for the Royale Drive

 Everything about the vehicle was unique: an aircraft engine that company founder Ettore Bugatti designed in 1927 on behalf of the French government served as a blueprint for the drive — at that time with a displacement of 14.7-litres and 300 hp.
 Under the long hood, a 12.8-litre inline eight-cylinder worked in the production vehicles, also with about 300 hp.
 It managed to accelerate the vehicle, which could weigh up to 7,000 pounds (depending on the body), to around 125 mph.
 The engine remained discreetly in the background: the maximum output was only 1800 revolutions.
 A dry sump lubrication system pumped 23 litres of oil to the required points, 43 litres of coolant oil kept the temperature in balance.
 A vertical shaft connected the crankshaft and camshaft together, the long crankshaft sat on nine plain bearings.
 The extraordinary drive needed space; to open the bonnet, two fitters were needed to unlock and fold up the extra-long bonnet.